 Addresses introductory statistical concepts and analysis in modern society.
 Includes descriptive statistics, graphical displays of data, the normal distribution, data collection, probability, elements of statistical inference, hypothesis testing, and linear regression and correlation.
 Practical examples used to demonstrate statistical concepts.
-Prerequisite: either TMATH 098, TMATH 124, MATH 124, a score of 35-79 on ACC-CL placement test, or a minimum score of 237 on the ACC-AAF placement test.
+Prerequisite: a minimum grade of 2.0 in either TMATH 098, MATH 098, TMATH 109, TMATH 124, or MATH 124, a minimum score of 237 on the UWT modified placement exam based on the ACC-AAF exam, or a minimum score of 200 on the Tacoma Directed Self Placement Math Test.